TrevorPilley/phone-number-parser/README.md

 // specify the typed CountryInfo instance as the second parameter: var phoneNumber = PhoneNumber.Parse("01142726444", CountryInfo.UnitedKingdom);

-// Alternatively the ISO 3166 Alpha-2 code for the country: var phoneNumber = PhoneNumber.Parse("01142726444", "GB");
+// Alternatively either the Alpha-2 or Alpha-3 ISO 3166 code for the country:
+var phoneNumber = PhoneNumber.Parse("01142726444", "GB");
+var phoneNumber = PhoneNumber.Parse("01142726444", "GBR");
 ```

 There are 4 overloads for TryParse: